Willgunter/Discord-Clone/README.md

     - Got it to finally work.
 Mapped configService.getServers to an array of strings I made in the ts file and just appended the actual route to it and it worked.
     - Servers and server images now display on the screen although I don't think routes are correct yet (shouldn't be too too hard I think).
 Very very proud of getting this to work since I have been working on this since the 16th.
     - Have lots of clean up to do especially in server-side code lol. ... and in front end as well.
     - Update: made huge progress on css for create server feature.
 Need to figure out a way to gray out whole screen except box tho.
+    - After that I will probably do something easier like clean up login screen.7

+- 1/25/2024
+    - Found a solution to changing the background to grayscale and having the create server screen open at the same time but it involves seperating the create server div from the server-column component into its own individual component and tranmitting one boolean value between two different components with a sibling relationship.
+Trying to figure that out, hopefully it won't take too long.
+    - Got it to work now just need to make it look slightly better and then I'll work on fixing login page and doing a couple other easy things.
+    - Got it to look slightly better and right after fixing login page I will fix *routing*